 - 2. Swipe left to view some helpful tips or tap GET STARTED NOW at any point. - 3.
-Confirm your country/region and tap NEXT. - 4.
-You have the option to create a LibreView account so that you can: - View your data and reports online at www.LibreView.com. - Share your data with your care team through Connected Apps. - Connect your Sensor to your account, allowing you to transfer it to a different phone (for instance, if you lose your phone).
+Confirm your country and tap NEXT. - 4.
+You need a LibreView account to use the App.
+Follow onscreen instructions to review legal information and create a new account or login to your existing account.